svp-dev/mgsim/doc/mgsimdev-gfx.rst

 The framebuffer device can be accessed using any I/O data width, as long as no address past the framebuffer size is accessed.

-The data in the framebuffer is organized as per the `Pixel modes`_ explained above, using row-major addressing (horizontally adjacent pixels have consecutive addresses in the device address space).

 On the host side of the simulation
 ----------------------------------